ssisksl77/Udacity-RoboND-Rover-Project/README.md

 How to solve it<br />
-honestly, I had no idea what to do. after, I'd watched a 'work through video' and followed it. and tried to understand it.
+honestly, I had no idea what to do. after, I'd watched a 'walkthrough video' and followed it. and tried to understand it.
 1. percetion
   - https://youtu.be/FWntWDRLS1Q